Lane Thomas Player Props: Nationals vs. Athletics

 Lane Thomas At The Plate

-- Thomas has driven home a run in 45 games this year (38.8%), including more than one RBI in 14.7% of his games and producing three or more of his team's runs on five occasions..
+- Thomas has driven in a run in 46 games this year (39.3%), including 17 games with more than one RBI (14.5%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.